Integrable models and $K$-theoretic pushforward of Grothendieck classes: Introduction

 This paper is organized as follows.
 In the next section, we introduce an integrable five-vertex model and the Yang-Baxter algebra associated with the model, and review a commutation relation by Shigechi and Uchiyama.
 In section 3, we introduce partition functions constructed from the $R$-matrix of the integrable five-vertex model, and write their explicit forms using skew Grothendieck polynomials.
 In section 4, we prove a correspondence formula between two types of Grothendieck classes of the Grassmann bundle $\mathrm{Gr}_k(\mathcal{A})$ and a nonsingular variety $X$ by the $K$-theoretic pushforward.
 The proof is given by using the partition function represenations of the Grothendieck classes and the Shigechi-Uchiyama commutation relation.
-We show in section 5 that special cases of the formula are also special cases of the formulas derived by Buch.
-Section 6 is devoted to the conclusion of this paper.
+We also present an identity for the skew Grothendieck polynomials obtained as the matrix elements of the commutation relation.
+We show in section 5 that special cases of the formula and identity are also special cases of the formulas derived by Buch and Guo-Sun.
+We also show an application of the pushforward formula and derive an integration formula for the Grothendieck polynomials.